Metaswitch/clearwater-readthedocs/Application Server Guide.md

 the standard IMS interface ISC.
 This article explains the features and limitations of this support.
-See [Configuring an Application Server](Configuring an Application Server) for details of how to configure Clearwater to use this function.
+See [Configuring an Application Server](Configuring an Application Server) for details of how to configure Clearwater to use this function, or [Plivo](Plivo) for an open-source application server/framework to work with.

 What is an application server?
 ==============================